Governance & Policies

 Our full board meets eight times a year plus there are also three different committees:

-- Finance Committee (which meets four times per year)
+• Finance and Resources Committee (which meets four times per year)

-- Academic Quality (which meets at least three times per year)
+• Curriculum, Quality and Skills (which meets three times per year)

 In addition, small working groups of governors are sometimes set up to consider certain specific issues - for example, capital projects.